 Optoelectronic devices built from graphene could be much simpler in design than those made from other materials.
 If a method for efficiently depositing layers of graphene—a major area of research in materials science—can be found, it could ultimately lead to optoelectronic chips that are simpler and cheaper to manufacture.

-"Another advantage, besides the possibility of making simpler, is that the high mobility and ultrahigh carrier-saturation velocity of electrons in graphene makes for very fast detectors and modulators," says Dirk Englund, the Jamieson Career Development Assistant Professor of Electrical Engineering and Computer Science at MIT, who led the new research.
+"Another advantage, besides the possibility of making device fabrication simpler, is that the high mobility and ultrahigh carrier-saturation velocity of electrons in graphene makes for very fast detectors and modulators," says Dirk Englund, the Jamieson Career Development Assistant Professor of Electrical Engineering and Computer Science at MIT, who led the new research.

 Graphene is also responsive to a wider range of light frequencies than the materials typically used in photodetectors, so graphene-based optoelectronic chips could conceivably use a broader-band optical signal, enabling them to move data more efficiently.
 "A two-micron photon just flies straight through a germanium photodetector," Englund says, "but it is absorbed and leads to measurable current—as we actually show in the paper—in graphene."